 An outdoor type will generally be between 3.5 mm to 12 mm thick.

 Obviously, the thicker the table, the better rebound the ball will produce.
 But the minimum acceptable thickness for an outdoor model only needs to be about 5 mm thick.

 Recreational – The requirements for a recreational ping pong table are determined strictly by the level of quality that you demand.
-However, a consumer grade ping pong table which has no potential use for heavy or tournament use can have a thickness of 12 mm to 15 mm.
+However, a consumer-grade ping pong table that has no potential use for heavy or tournament use can have a thickness of 12 mm to 15 mm.
 It is important to note that these thinner models are far less expensive but they are also less durable and provide a poor bounce rebound.

 Institutional – Institutional grade ping pong tables do not need to be professional or tournament quality, but they do need to be able to withstand the abuse of continuous play.
 This type is liable to be found in a rec center, a school, or a church.

-Material – Thankfully, most products follow a fairly standard formula when it comes to the legs which is to make them out of steel.
+Material – Thankfully, most products follow a fairly standard formula when it comes to the legs which are to make them out of steel.

 This can be potentially problematic if you intend to move your table frequently.
 But it is a far better alternative than having the model collapse under your weight.

 Aluminum is an alternative but does not offer the same structural support as steel, while concrete is occasionally used for permanent institutional products.

 Design – In terms of design, legs are either made of a circular or square shape.
 Square legs are ultimately more sturdy than circular ones.
 But so long as the legs are made from a reasonably thick gauge of steel.
 It should not matter too terribly much either way.
 If the table folds up, which many of them do, having some sort of locking mechanism at the base of the legs will help prevent the table from moving during play.